-Callback.
+- Callback.
 This is another type of pop-up that can considerably help to increase direct sales.
 Users often cannot decide whether to place an order.
 Professional advice is like a sedative, a chance to hold off the very purchase and part with money later.
 The standard structure: a call to action, 1-2 fields (name, phone), and a button.
-To increase user motivation, it would be helpful to stress that the consultation is free.
+It would be helpful to stress that the consultation is free to increase user motivation.

 - One-click order.
 These pop-ups are used to increase sales.
 They offer users to shorten the order path and entrust everything to a service provider.
 The standard structure: a call to action, one field (phone number), and a button.